 - hat and sunglasses to further block any sunrays

-How to find Fairy Pools Noosa
+How to find Fairy Pools, Noosa’s best attraction

-The Fairy Pools Noosa are two natural rock pools, or tide pools, along the coastline of Noosa National Park.
+The Fairy Pools in Noosa are two natural rock pools, or tide pools, along the coastline of Noosa National Park.

 Rockpools are pools of water formed by the sea.
 Strong ocean currents create natural pools of water over time, creating these magnificent natural pools in Noosa and other coastal areas in Australia including New South Wales, Victoria and other parts of Queensland.

 During high tide, strong waves crash the rocky shores, which make it challenging to get into the rock pool.
 And the lower pool is not visible during high tide.